CalMatters/powersearch-download/README.md

 ## Data Dictionary

-The output data of this tool does not modify data from Powersearch, which is [documented here](https://powersearch.sos.ca.gov/frequently-asked-questions/).
+The output data of this tool is downloaded, unmodified data from California's [Powersearch tool](https://powersearch.sos.ca.gov).

 <table>
   <thead>